Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • What has been completed

-• What is still pending
+• What remains pending

-• What deadlines are coming up
+• Which deadlines are approaching

-• What documents are needed
+• Which documents are needed

 • What the buyer is requesting

-• Whether financing is on track
+• Whether financing is progressing

-• Whether title has concerns
+• Whether title has identified concerns

-• When closing is expected
+• When closing and funding are expected

 Gary and Linda Bale help sellers stay informed from accepted offer through closing so they are not left guessing.